 EM Normandie has held the American AACSB (Association to Advance Collegiate Schools of Business) accreditation since 2014 and the EQUIS (European Quality Improvement System) accreditation since 2016.
 It is part of the 1% of business schools doubly accredited in the world.
 In 2019, these two accreditations were renewed, rewarding the quality and relevance of the School’s actions in all fields.

-The EM Normandie Master in Management is entitled to deliver a diploma with a Bac+5 degree and conferring a Masters degree in business.
+The EM Normandie Master in Management is entitled to deliver a Master's degree in business administration.
 The visa and the Master's degree are a recognition of the quality of EM Normandie's training, its pedagogy and its teaching staff and guarantee that students have the necessary skills to integrate successfully into the job market.

 The EM Normandie Grande Ecole Programme regularly appears in the top rankings published each year by the national and international media.
 Built around criteria specific to each editorial office, these rankings evaluate in particular the quality of teaching, the international outlook, the quality of research and teaching staff, accreditations and labels, as well as the professional integration of graduates and relations with the business world.